Richard C. Thomas

-Richard C. Thomas (May 3, 1937—November 2, 1991) was a politician and government official who served four terms as Secretary of State of Vermont.
+Richard C. Thomas (May 3, 1937—November 2, 1991) was an American politician and government official who served four terms as Secretary of State of Vermont.

 Early life

 Richard Clark Thomas was born in Washburn, Maine on May 3, 1937.
 He was raised in Rutland, Vermont, and was a graduate of Rutland High School.
 Thomas graduated from Middlebury College in 1959.
 He completed the Reserve Officers' Training Corps program, and served as an officer in the United States Army Reserve; he was a member of the Field Artillery branch, and attained the rank of captain.

 Thomas attended Georgetown University Law Center for a year, and was a reporter and writer for the F. W. Dodge Corporation from 1960 to 1963.
 From 1963 to 1965 he worked on the staff of Senator Winston L. Prouty as a research assistant, campaign coordinator, and press secretary.
 Thomas was executive director of the Vermont Republican Party from 1965 to 1968.
 In 1968 he was appointed first assistant clerk of the Vermont House of Representatives.